preludeorg/pneuma/README.md

 ./build.sh JWHQZM9Z4HQOYICDHW4OCJAXPPNHBA
 ```

-One windows you can build with:
+On windows you can build with:

 ```powershell
 .\build.ps1 -randomHash "JWHQZM9Z4HQOYICDHW4OCJAXPPNHBA"